noypearl/RaspberryPaws/README.md

 <br>
 ## Howto
 I advise you to [read the writeup](https://medium.com/@60noypearl/raspberrypaws-lost-animals-rfid-scanner-68d57cd4bd0) so you'll understand how to set up the environment.
 You will also need to:
-* Install the following library in RPi to use OLED 0.91"
+* Install the following libraries in RPi to use OLED 0.91"

 ```
-pip install Adafruit-SSD1306
+pip install Adafruit-SSD1306 Pillow
 ```
 * Clone this repo
 ```